AriFordsham/GHCWiki/status/october06.md

 Other highlights of the last six months are these:

- * With wonderful support from Galois, we ran a '''GHC Hackathon''' immediately before ICFP in Portland.
+ * With wonderful support from Galois and Portland State University, we ran a '''GHC Hackathon''' immediately before ICFP in Portland.
 Forty-plus people showed up to have GHC's innards inflicted on them, and appeared unharmed by the experience.

   A significant outcome is that we have written a great deal of Wiki material about GHC's implementation (the "commentary"), and about how to build and modify GHC (the "building guide").
 Documents with these titles were available before, but had become rather out of date.
 These new, up-to-date documents live on the GHC developer's Wiki.
 We urge you to read and improve them:   [http://hackage.haskell.org/trac/ghc/wiki] (near the bottom).